 Deal with secured debts first

 When looking at the bills while trying to get out of debt, determine which debts are secured and give them priority over unsecured debts.
 Secured debts are the ones where the creditor has a lien on your property.
 Unsecured debts are not tied to any of your property.

-Filing for Chapter 7 or Chapter 13 Bankruptcy can help you get out of debt and eventually allow you to start over.
+You can resolve or settle your debts and start anew by filing for bankruptcy.
 Chapter 7 Bankruptcy may only apply for certain situations depending on your income and debt amount.
 However, if you are eligible to apply for it, you can discharge a good amount of your debts and get back on track.
 Liquidating some of your assets will be involved in order to repay as much of your debts as possible.
 You should always work with a bankruptcy attorney to determine if this is a good option for you.

 Chapter 13 Bankruptcy allows you to put together a realistic plan for how to pay back your creditors.
 One benefit of filing for bankruptcy is that you don’t need to pay back all that you owe and you will be able to keep most of your property.

 Consider seeing a credit counselor

 If you are in a bad financial situation and need to learn how to manage your debt, it can be quite helpful to seek some credit counseling.
 Get help from a credit counseling organization that can help and educate you on your options to get out of debt.
 These agencies can even contact your creditors for you and get you on a reasonable payment plan which you can afford based on your situation.
 Education may solve your immediate problems and can make you more aware of the situation to make sure you do not dig yourself into another hole like this again in the future.

 See what are the pros and cons of a possible loan consolidation